 On July 3, 1886, mechanical engineer Karl Benz drove the first automobile in Mannheim, Germany, reaching a top speed of 16 km/h (10 mph).
 Today the fastest car Hennessey Venom GT can reach speeds up-to 270 mph.
 The reason speed is monitored is not just for setting a record but in practicality it is used by fleet companies for ensure road/ consignment safety along with enhancing green driving habits.

 According to Richard Langley, professor of geodesy and precision navigation at the University of New Brunswick, GPS speed is more accurate than most of the speedometers.
-In-order to bring more accuracy to GPS speed, a clean line of sight of the GPS antenna which is open to sky is required.
-Know more about 5 blogs every fleet manager should read.
-The vehicle tracking system helps in generating reports and alerts when there is speed violation.

 3)Summer or winter tires